-This is an active low input which has three functons.
+This is an active Low input which has three functions.

-Prior to the start of configuration, a LOW input will delay the start of the configuration process.
+Prior to the start of configuration, a Low input will delay the start of the configuration process.
 An internal circuit senses the application of power and begins a minimal time-out cycle.
-When the time-out and RESET are complete, the levels of the "M" lines are sampled and configuration begins.
+When the time-out and RESET are complete, the levels of the M lines are sampled and configuration begins.

-If RESET is asserted during a configuration, the LCA is reinitialized and will restart the configuration at the termination of RESET.
+If RESET is asserted during a configuration, the LCA device is re-initialized and restarts the configuration at the termination of RESET.

-If RESET is asserted after configuration is complete, it will provide an asynchronous reset of all IOB and CLB storage elements of the LCA.
+If RESET is asserted after configuration is complete, it provides a global asynchronous reset of all IOB and CLB storage elements of the LCA device.